Skip to content

 What you can do

-• Assign permissions: Group multiple permissions into a role
+• Assign permissions: Group multiple app permissions into a role

-• Assign to users: Grant roles to users (via Users and Groups section)
+• Assign to users/groups: Grant roles to users or groups (via Users and Groups section)

 • View role assignments: See which users have which roles